The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 No – Baha’is don’t have religious rituals.
 Baha’u’llah discouraged Baha’is from creating rituals, because they can begin to define the group, and eventually harden into dogmas that become more important than the spiritual teachings themselves.

 Baha’is often do say prayers at the beginning and end of many gatherings.
-Prayer is, after all, represent one of the ways we communicate with God; and it feels natural to say or chant prayers when Baha’is hold devotional meetings.
+Prayer, after all, represents one of the ways we communicate with God; and it feels natural to say or chant prayers when Baha’is hold devotional meetings.
 These prayers, usually offered by individuals, may be spoken, chanted, or sung as the believer wishes.
 Baha’u’llah also wrote:

 Baha’is congregate for lots of reasons.
 Baha’is celebrate a spiritual “Feast” every nineteen days, observe the Baha’i Holy Days, get together for study circles and parties and elections and open meetings called firesides for seekers, and hold social and spiritual gatherings for a wide variety of other purposes.
 While Feasts have devotional, consultative and social portions, what those look like depends entirely on who hosts the event.
 At some Holy Days, Baha’is can say special prayers that have been revealed, but no actual ritual goes with the saying of the prayer.